ArmadaDev25/DGameSite/README.md

 - Game listings appear as cards with clickable buttons that can take a user to a URL where they can play the game, or the details page on the game
 - Homepage displays a list of of featured games curated from all of the game listings

+## Future Additions
+- Ability for users to leave comments on games.
+- The ability to upload games directly to the website.
+- Additional account features, giving the user the ability to update, view, and delete account info.
+- Ability for developers to update and change their listing.
+- A working demo showing an app pushing data to the website via the API.
+- Ability to upload photos to be used as profile pictures as well as screenshoots.
+- Additional functionality to allow developers greater customization of their game listing and game details page.